-There are numerous tips and tricks circulating the internet that promise a fast cleaning solution to all sorts of problems.
+Numerous tips and tricks are circulating the internet that promise a fast cleaning solution to all sorts of problems.
 Unfortunately, a big portion of them is not very effective or flat out dangerous.
 Here we have compiled a list with the most common cleaning hacks you should avoid.

 1. Hair Spray Removes Ink Stains